 1996: Ibrahim Abdel Meguid, The Other Place; and Latifa al-Zayyat, The Open Door

-The Naguib Mahfouz Medal for Literature is awarded on the basis of the literary excellence of the work as agreed by a panel of judges.
-The Award Committee meets in early summer to establish a shortlist of nominees and in the fall the judges make a final decision prior to the award ceremony on December 11 of every year.
+The Naguib Mahfouz Medal for Literature is awarded annually on the basis of the literary excellence of the work as agreed by a panel of judges.
+The Award Committee meets in the spring of each year to review the submitted novels, and in the fall the judges make a final decision prior to the award ceremony on 11 December.

 Anyone can nominate a novel by giving the full bibliographical information of the work and contact information of the author and the original publisher.
-Any Arabic novel published anywhere in the world within the last 3 years but not yet translated into English is eligible.
+Any Arabic novel published anywhere in the world in 2015 or 2016 but not yet translated into English is eligible for the 2017 award.
 Authors can also nominate their works and send six copies of their book, along with a copy of their CV, with address, telephone, and email information.
 The AUC Press will acknowledge receipt of works, but only winners will be contacted thereafter, and books will not be returned to senders.

-The AUC Press recommends that works or nominations sent to the Naguib Mahfouz Medal reach the AUC Press no later than June 15 of every year (though for 2012 the deadline has been extended to July 15).
+The AUC Press recommends that works or nominations sent to the Naguib Mahfouz Medal for the 2017 award reach the AUC Press no later than 15 February 2017.
 All correspondence, inquiries, and contacts for the Mahfouz Medal award should be addressed to: